Seeking Nominations for Yard of the Month Contest

 “It’s a great idea, sounds like fun,” said Trustee Lynda Novotny.

-To nominate your own yard or another Hemingford resident’s yard for Yard of the Month please pick up a nomination form at the Village Office or from the Hemingford Codes Facebook page.
+To nominate your own yard or another Hemingford resident’s yard for Yard of the Month please pick up a nomination form at the Village Office.
+Nominations can also be done online on the Hemingford Codes Facebook page or at this link https://form.jotform.com/231275534956160

 Candidates will be judged on the total appearance of their exterior property and front yard as viewed from the street.
 Criteria for judging will be based on the visual attractiveness, creativity, originality, beautification and overall maintenance.